 Hi there – I’m so glad you’re popping over here to find out more about me…

-I live and work in the beautiful Shropshire countryside with my husband and four legged companion, Ben.
+I live and work in the beautiful Shropshire countryside with my furry companion, Ben.

-I love being in nature, getting creative in the form of home décor, gardening, cooking, and of course running my business.
+I love being in nature, gardening, cooking, and of course running my private practice.
 I’m passionate about what I do.
 I still feel stressed from time to time, however, mindfulness has been a significant discovery in my life and helps to keep me grounded.
-I love it so much that I’m now training to teach Mindfulness Based-Stress Reduction.
+I love it so much that I’m now trained to teach Mindfulness Based-Stress Reduction (MBSR).

 I’m a keen traveller of the UK – there’s so much to see right here on this wonderful island of ours!
 So as you can imagine, I’m highly enthusiastic about mini breaks and staycations.
 I got married in Cornwall and this feels very much like our second home.

 I love life as it is now but this hasn’t always been the case.
-I’ve been through some dark times and have lived experience of bereavement, grief and loss.
+I’ve been through some dark times and have lived experience of trauma, anxiety, bereavement, grief and loss.
+You may have heard the term “the wounded healer”.
+It is my own experiences that have led me on this path of helping others.

-When I was 25, my mum passed away suddenly and unexpectedly, I lost my best friend and the one person I felt gave my life meaning.
-We were incredibly close and had lots of fun together.
+When I was 25, my mum passed away suddenly and unexpectedly.
 This loss was devastating for me.
 However, there was no real time to grieve.

 Not more than 2 months later, I lost my dad to Dementia.
-Although he was physically here, he had lost his capacity to make any decisions or care for himself, seemingly overnight.
-I’ll never know for certain when the onset of my dad’s dementia was, but I’m certain that the tragedy of losing my mum triggered the development at an accelerated rate.
-I immediately stepped into the role of care giver and for 7 years grieved his loss, until I finally lost him completely.
+I immediately stepped into the role of care giver and for 7 years grieved his loss, until he died.

-I’m passionate about giving you the support you need.
+I’m passionate about giving you the support you need too.

-I understand the emotional roller coaster of grief and the pain that bereavement and loss brings.
-No-one can tell you how or when the intensity of your grief will reduce, but it will.
+I understand the emotional roller coaster of trauma and grief, as well as the pain that bereavement and loss brings.
+I get how debilitating anxiety and depression can be.

 - BSc & MSc Psychology